 Freestanding furniture is a great solution.
 You can shift it around to redecorate or pack it up and take it with you on a move.

-Don’t overcrowd your space by buying too many pieces – instead, pick some serving multiple purposes, for example a mirror with integrated storage.
+Don’t overcrowd your space by buying too many pieces.
+Instead, pick some serving multiple purposes, for example a mirror with integrated storage.

 So, over to you – what are your key tips for a compact space?
-And if you’ve already done up your bedroom, don’t hesitate to share your pictures with me.
+And if you’ve already done up your bedroom, don’t forget to share your pictures with me.
 I’m always on the look out for smart ideas.

 Featured image: Choose soft, neutral colours to make your small bedroom bigger – such as this scheme by Day True.
 Bedrooms from Day True start from £8000.